 - 1. Advises the GSC about DNP curriculum implementation including the development of new courses and proposals to alter the curriculum. - 2.
 Monitors programmatic quality indicators and consistency of the curriculum with the DNP Essentials and NONPF standards. - 3.
 Presents program evaluation data to the GSC annually. - 4.
 Reviews applications, conducts interviews of applicants, and recommends DNP program applicants for admission to the GSC. - 5.
 Implements and evaluates the Professional Doctoral Examination and the formats for the final project. - 6.
 Monitors progression of students in the DNP program.

-12. MHI Program Subcommittee
+12. DNE Program Subcommittee

-The MHI Program Subcommittee is a permanent subcommittee of the Graduate Studies Committee (GSC).
-It reports to the Graduate Studies Committee.
+The DNE Program Committee is a permanent subcommittee of the Graduate Studies Committee (GSC).